NHQ/scripts/manuscript/childrens_play.md

 LISA: We told them they could go through the magic pantry.
 ALBERT: Yeah, it’s our fault.
 (As the “Adults” begin arguing, KIDS, SPRITES AND GARGLES start getting along)
 BOWDIE: Well, how about I punish my Sprites and you punish your children and you punish your gargles.
-MOM: Don’t tell me when to punish my children, they did nothing wrong!
+MOM: Don’t tell me to punish my children, they did nothing wrong!
 RUB: And my gargles are innocent as well.
 MOM: There is nothing innocent about your gargles.
 RUB: What about your children, somebody needs to teach them how to pick up after themselves.
 They made a huge mess in my castle!
 And your little sprites are always dancing and singing and a Gargoyle can’t get any sleep around here!